 The LinkedIn algorithm also tries to find a factor of relevance in what it suggests to users.
 This depends on people’s profiles—what their careers are, who they’ve listed as influences, and what they’ve listed as interests, among other things.
 It’s a good idea to tag your content with relevant hashtags as well, as this will make your content more discoverable.

 It’s a good idea to keep an eye on hashtags that are relevant for your brand, as well.
-Not only will this help you monitor content that’s relevant to you, you might also be able to discover new content ideas based on what you see here.
+Not only will this help you monitor the content that’s relevant to you, but you might also be able to discover new content ideas based on what you see here.
 The posts under the hashtags can also be shared with your connections if you think it’ll be relevant to them.
 As you create and share more content, you should try to engage with people who engage with your posts.

 Content on LinkedIn